santhoshmeda/iot-310/week1/lab2/lab2.md

 }
 ```

 The file that describes all the required dependecies/packages needed to run/install  the Electron app are within `package.json`.
-Electron will first try to execute whatever value is set for `"main"` (typically `main.js`).
-If a value isn't provided, it will attempt to load `index.js`.

 There is a default `main.js` that will load the `index.html` file as well.
 These two files will recieve the bulk of the updates/edits.